warmist/scripts/docs/gui/control-panel.rst

 The fort services page shows tools that you can enable in fort mode.
 You can select the tool name to see a short description at the bottom of the list.
-Hit :kbd:`Enter` or click on the toggle on the far left to enable or disable that tool.
+Hit :kbd:`Enter`, double click on the tool name, or click on the toggle on the far left to enable or disable that tool.

 Note that the fort services displayed on this page can only be enabled when a fort is loaded.
 They will be disabled in the list and cannot be enabled or have their GUI config screens shown until you have loaded a fortress.
-Once you do enable them, they will save their state with your fort and automatically re-enable themselves when you load your fort again.
+Once you do enable them (after you've loaded a fort), they will save their state with your fort and automatically re-enable themselves when you load your fort again.

 You can hit :kbd:`Ctrl`:kbd:`H` or click on the help icon to show the help page for the selected tool in `gui/launcher`.
 You can also use this as shortcut to